How does media request access to cover the 2019 Gran Fondo Hincapie-Greenville?

 What are the categories for the awards?

 The entire event will be chip timed.
-We will also have two timed climbs on Skyuka Mountain and Green River Cove for the Gran ride, and the Medio ride has a timed climb on Saluda Grade.
+We will also have three timed climbs on Skyuka Mountain and Green River Cove for the Gran ride, and the Medio ride has a timed climb on Saluda Grade.
 However, KOM awards will be given only for Skyuka Mountain.
 You are only eligible for competition prizes if you complete the full course.

 The following awards will be given: